Our EYFS Lead is Sarah Charidine.

-In the Foundation Stage (Reception year) children follow the Early Years Foundation Stage Curriculum.
-There are seven areas of learning and development that are taught in early years.
-All areas of learning and development are important and inter-connected.
+In the Early Years Foundation Stage (EYFS) children follow the EYFS Curriculum.
+There are seven areas of learning.
+All these areas of learning are important and inter-connected.
 Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 These three areas, the prime areas, are:

 - Communication and language